GCOM7140/group-project/README.md

    and (b) the alternatives your research has led you to consider.

 #### Alternative Evaluation
-Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain three fundamentally different strategic directions that TJL could go in.
+Focused on the topic you identify, your next objective is to identify several fundamentally different strategic directions that TJL could go in.
 Further, you should arrive at and implement a set of criteria that you believe Mike and Sarah should use to make decisions of this sort.

 Taken together, these two components (alternatives and criteria) will allow you to employ a [value model][Johnson 2018] for decision-making purposes.
 You might